JonnyBro/beatrun/README.md

 # Beatrun | Community edition

 Infamous parkour addon for Garry's Mod, fully open sourced and maintained by the community.

+> [!IMPORTANT]
-This version does not include malicious modules, code or networking.
+> This version does not include malicious modules, code or networking.
 What it does contain is:
+>
-* Lua modules for Discord Rich Presence.
+> * Lua modules for Discord Rich Presence.
-* Lua modules for Steam Presence.
+> * Lua modules for Steam Presence.
-* Network connectivity for courses (activates only when you load or upload courses, and by default `courses.beatrun.ru` is used).
+> * Network connectivity for courses (activates only when you load or upload courses, and by default `courses.beatrun.ru` is used).

 **All of this is optional and you may remove all of it.**\
 Modules are located [here](/lua/bin/) and courses database functionality is [here](/beatrun/gamemodes/beatrun/gamemode/cl/CoursesDatabase.lua).<br><br>
 **PLEASE READ ALL BEFORE ASKING QUESTIONS ON OUR SERVER!**

-# (Prefered) Installation (Automatic | Windows only)
+## (Prefered) Installation (Automatic | Windows only)

 Run the command below in Powershell.
 > [!NOTE]
 > Win + R > `powershell` > command in question

 ```powershell
 iex (iwr "beatrun.ru/install.ps1" -UseBasicParsing)
 ```

 ## Installation (Manual)

 1. Download this repository [here](https://github.com/JonnyBro/beatrun/archive/refs/heads/master.zip).
 2. **Delete the `beatrun` folder in *your_game_folder/garrysmod/addons* if you have one.**
 3. Extract the `beatrun` folder to *your_game_folder/garrysmod/addons*.
 4. Extract the `lua` folder to *your_game_folder/garrysmod*.
    * `lua` folder contains modules for Discord Rich Presense and Steam Presence.
 They are optional.
 You can find their source code in the [credits](#credits) section.<br><br>

 ## Animations

 Please refer to this [README](/beatrun/README.md).

 ## Changes and fixes done by the community

 > [!IMPORTANT]
-> There are many undocumented changes and fixes in this version, you better look at the commits if you want to see something specific
+> There are many undocumented changes and fixes in this version, you better look at the commits if you want to see something specific.

 * Jonny_Bro is hosting [custom online courses database](https://courses.beatrun.ru), which is also free and [open source](https://github.com/relaxtakenotes/beatrun-courses-server/) 🤯!
 * Implemented a new gamemode - **Deathmatch** (it's way more fun than Data Theft I promise).